-In December 2007, Vimpel-Communications ("VimpelCom") acquired Golden Telecom, Inc. ("Golden") at a price of \$105 per share.

-Global GT LP ("Global"), a minority shareholder in Golden, filed a request for appraisal of Golden, believing that Golden was undervalued in the merger. $^{10}$
+In December 2007, Vimpel-Communications (VimpelCom) acquired Golden Telecom, Inc., at a price of \$105 per share.
+Global GT LP, a minority shareholder in Golden, filed a request for appraisal of Golden, believing that Golden was undervalued in the merger.

-In its independent determination of fair value, the Chancery Court determined that Golden was indeed undervalued in the merger and subsequently estimated a fair value for Golden of \$125.49 per share.

-The Chancery Court relied solely on the DCF method.
-And, the Chancery Court disregarded the transaction price of \$105 per share that Golden argued was an indication of fair value.
+In its independent determination of fair value, the Chancery Court found that Golden was indeed undervalued in the merger, and subsequently estimated a fair value for Golden of \$125.49 per share.
+The Chancery Court relied solely on the DCF method, and it disregarded the transaction price of \$105 per share that Golden argued was an indication of fair value.